CONGRATULATIONS 2020 RECIPIENT

 Congratulations to Michelle L. Woodbury, PhD, OTR/L, the 2020 recipient of the ACRM/ASA Award for Excellence in Post-Acute Stroke Rehabilitation.
 This award lectureship is co-sponsored by ACRM and the American Stroke Association in recognition of outstanding clinical, intellectual, and service contributions in the area of stroke.
 Dr. Woodbury is an Associate Professor at the Medical University of South Carolina.

-Dr. Woodbury will present the award lecture in November during the ACRM 97th Annual Conference in Atlanta.
+Dr. Woodbury will present the award lecture on WED 21 OCT // 2:15 – 3:30 PM ET during the ACRM VIRTUAL Annual Conference.
 Please stay tuned for more details, coming soon.

 ABOUT MICHELLE WOODBURY